Gorilla trekking… the measure of adventure

 Have you ever heard of the human travel gauge?
 That’s when you tell someone you’re close to like your mom, grandmother, best friend etc. about your next off the wall adventure.
 The more shock they register, often the better and more authentic experience you will have.

 My human travel gauge is my mom and telling her that I was going to see the mountain gorillas in Rwanda got a good 8.5/10.
-It was great news, a sign that I was in for a real dandy.
-At the same time, this is to be the most expensive hour of my life.
-To see the gorillas, I’ve shelled out CAD650.
-That buys me one hour, just sixty minutes of face time with the gorillas.
-I had a lot of time on the overland truck to ponder this.
-It works out to $10.83 per minute.
+It was great news, a sign that I was in for something truly amazing.

 Heading into Rwanda

 It also makes me realize how much we’ve seen in the past few weeks on this tour.
-Africa has so much diversity and taking an overland trip, like the Tucan Travel tour I’m on seems and ideal way to see it.
+Africa has so much diversity and taking an overland trip is the ideal way to see it.

-On the truck I read Romeo’s Dallaire’s “Shake hands with the Devil” a book about the UN commander who saw the country fall helplessly into chaos.
-So when we entered Rwanda, I expect this country was going to carry the scars of this devastation.
-I expect downtrodden people, with dour, listless looks in their eyes.
+Rwanda has a complex and traumatic past.
+On the truck, I read Romeo Dallaire’s “Shake Hands with the Devil,” a book about the UN commander who saw the country fall helplessly into chaos.
+So, when we entered Rwanda, I expected this country to carry the scars of this devastation.
+I expected downtrodden people with dour, listless eyes.

 I couldn’t have been more wrong.

-As per everywhere in Africa, when we stop the truck for lunch, the first to approach are the children.
-They look very serious for their age.
-But after Matt takes some photos of them and shows them the images on his viewfinder, they break out into smiles.
+Rwanda is a vibrant country that has worked hard to overcome its history.
+As everywhere in Africa, when we stop the truck for lunch, the first to approach are the children.
+They look severe for their age, but after Matt takes photos of them and shows them the images on his viewfinder, they smile.

 Soon, younger children follow.
 They whisper amongst themselves and eye us cautiously.
 Again, after doing some pantomime, it’s not hard to get them laughing.
-Then, before we know it, it seems that they entire lunch spot is teeming with people.
-Kids, adults, everyone is standing around, mostly smiling, chatting.
-They do seem a bit more reserved than in Uganda but as soon as we approach, they smile brightly.
+Then, before we know it, the entire lunch spot seems to be teeming with people.
+Kids, adults, everyone is standing around, mostly smiling and chatting.
+They do seem a bit more reserved than in Uganda, but as soon as we approach, they smile brightly.

 The Gorilla Permit Centre:

-Our gorilla trekking day finally arrives, and we’re up at 6:00 to head to the permit centre where we will meet our guide and learn which family we will track.
+Our gorilla trekking day finally arrives.
+We’re up at 6:00 to head to the permit centre, where we will meet our guide and learn which family we will track.

 There’s a palpable excitement in the air, as this is the day we’ve all waited for.
 The road to the permit centre is beautiful.
-It seems that the parks name is apt – Parc des Volcans houses five extinct volcanoes and these loom overhead.
+The park’s name seems apt – Parc des Volcans houses five extinct volcanoes, and these loom overhead.

 The land is verdant.
 Children meander down the road in packs on their way to school.

-Finally, we arrive.
-After hanging around we meet our guide, and we group together.
-There eight permits per family and only seven of us so we are joined by Mark, a Brit living and working in Angola.
+Finally, we arrived.
+After hanging around, we met our guide, and we grouped.
+There are eight permits per family and only seven of us, so we are joined by another traveller.

 The silverback gorilla, Charles and his family:

-We learn that Gorilla life is a real patriarchy.
-The alpha silverback – in this case Charles – is responsible for the entire family.
+We learn that Gorilla life is an absolute patriarchy.
+The alpha silverback – in this case, Charles – is responsible for the entire family.

 Charles’ family is known as the Umubano group.
 The guide explains the history.
-“Before the genocide, in 1994, Charles was part of a different family,” he reminisces.
+“Before the genocide in 1994, Charles was part of a different family,” he reminisces.
 “We stopped tracking the gorillas in Rwanda in 1994 because it was too dangerous with the war.
 When we started again in 2001, we found that Charles had started a new family.
 And because the war had ended, we called the family Umubano.”
-He tells us the word means peace in Kinyarwanda, the national language of Rwanda.
+He tells us the word means peace in Kinyarwanda, Rwanda’s national language.

-Turns out that Charles was a renegade gorilla who saw an opportunity to run away with two females and start a new family.
-And, fortunately for us, this family now has 12 individuals, four of which are infants.
+It turns out that Charles was a renegade gorilla who saw an opportunity to run away with two females and start a new family.
+Fortunately, this family now has 12 members, four of whom are infants.
 The guide tells us we’re lucky.
-Charles’ family is known to be an active, curious one, which means we’re likely to have lots of interaction.
+Charles’ family is known to be active and curious, which means we’ll likely have lots of interaction.

 Preparation for Gorilla Tracking

 Each day, before the tourists arrive, trackers head into the mountains to try and locate the habituated families.
 Trackers believe the family is about a two-hour walk from the centre.
-We’re told that gorillas generally only move a couple kilometers per day.
+We’re told that gorillas generally only move a couple of kilometres daily.
 The hard part is the terrain, since it’s very dense and locating the family can involve bushwacking potentially treacherous terrain.

 Finally, we arrive at the base of a towering, almost perfectly conical volcano.
-We’re given special sticks that have beautifully rendered gorilla carvings at the handle.
+We’re given special sticks with beautifully rendered gorilla carvings at the handle.
 And after some initial photos, we begin our walk.

 We start walking through farmland.
 He leads us over a small ditch and says this is where the park begins.
 It’s immediately obvious, since after the ditch, the terrain changes.
 Here we’re in very dense bush.
 There’s a thin trail, but it’s poorly maintained.
 And soon we realize that mixed into the bush is stinging nettle.
 It’s a tough balance, because it’s hot, not the weather for long clothing.
 But, short sleeves can lead to a sting from the nettle.